 QlikViewWorkbench is an additional licensed module of QlikView Server.
 It is installed by applying a license to a QlikView Server.
 QlikViewWorkbench requires QlikView ServerEnterprise Edition.

 QlikViewWorkbench is only supported for in memory data fields and objects using these fields.
-It is not supported for Direct Discovery fields and objects using Direct Discovery fields.

 Workbench requirements